cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/virtualized-desktop-infrastructure.md

 | **WebView2**   | Update to the latest version.
 For more information, see [Enterprise management of WebView2 Runtimes](/microsoft-edge/webview2/concepts/enterprise). |
 | **.NET Framework** | 4.7.2 or later                                                                          |

+> [!NOTE]
+> Windows Server 2019 and Windows Server 2016 are not supported.

 To avoid startup issues, add these processes to the exclusion list in your antivirus software:
 - `olk.exe`
 - `olkPushNotificationBackgroundTask.exe`